u-boot/u-boot/doc/develop/codingstyle.rst

 Include files
 -------------

 You should follow this ordering in U-Boot.
-The common.h header (which is going away at some point) should always be first, followed by other headers in order, then headers with directories, then local files:
+In all cases, they should be listed in alphabetical order.
+First comes headers which are located directly in our top-level include diretory.
+This excludes the common.h header file which is to be removed.
+Second are headers within subdirectories, Finally directory-local includes should be listed.
+See this example:

 .. code-block:: C

-   #include <common.h>
    #include <bootstage.h>
    #include <dm.h>
    #include <others.h>
    #include <asm/...>
-   #include <arm/arch/...>
+   #include <asm/arch/...>
    #include <dm/device_compat.h>
    #include <linux/...>
    #include "local.h"

-Within that order, sort your includes.

-It is important to include common.h first since it provides basic features used by most files, e.g. CONFIG options.

-For files that need to be compiled for the host (e.g. tools), you need to use ``#ifndef USE_HOSTCC`` to avoid including common.h since it includes a lot of internal U-Boot things.
+For files that need to be compiled for the host (e.g. tools), you need to use ``#ifndef USE_HOSTCC`` to avoid including U-Boot specific include files.
 See common/image.c for an example.

+If you encounter code which still uses <common.h> a patch to remove that and replace it with any required include files directly is much appreciated.

 If your file uses driver model, include <dm.h> in the C file.
 Do not include dm.h in a header file.
 Try to use forward declarations (e.g. ``struct